bbalganjjm/natural_js/docs/implementation/m9-plan.md

 # Next action

 Proceed with the approved M9 implementation, beginning with the M8 recheck, public `Rule` type deletion, fixed-tarball consumer tests, and accessibility gates.
 Before any registry publication or tag, return the exact candidate SHA, tarball, package contents, release notes, completed gates, and remaining limitations for a final explicit publication decision.
-If real Safari cannot be tested on an available host, record the unsupported evidence and seek a support-scope or schedule decision rather than declaring the gate passed.
+The user has now placed Safari outside the initial 2.0 browser support scope; Playwright WebKit remains distinct engine evidence.
+Registry publication remains deferred by the user.

 # Decisions

 - Release correctness precedes optimization claims.
 A passing fixture proves that fixture and browser/host combination; agent read bytes are not tokens and incomparable 1.x/2.0 task runs do not prove savings.[^m8][^performance]
+- The user excluded Safari from the initial 2.0 support scope.
+Do not claim real Safari coverage from Playwright WebKit.
+Keep the browser matrix explicit about Windows vendor browsers and Playwright engines.
+- The user deferred npm publication and release tags until remaining functionality is complete, personally tested, and publication is requested again.
+Earlier approval of the beta artifact is not an instruction to publish it now.
 - Keep native, accessible authored HTML and CSS authoritative. `data-field` and store-local row identity bind values; document-unique IDs are used only where real HTML label or ARIA associations require them.[^roadmap]
 - The framework owns CVC lifetime, data sharing, UI binding, and Form rule dispatch.
 Applications own business rules, API payload conversion, layout, and visual contrast of authored CSS.
 A release defect in the framework's generated or changed accessibility state is still a blocker.[^roadmap][^audit]
 - Do not remove any other exported contract through release cleanup without its own reviewed decision.
 Do not remove a formatter, validator, or transitive helper while declarative Form/List/Grid can reach it.
 Avoid adding a compatibility utility package.[^audit]